-- 9.3.1 Customers who are in arrears with their municipal account and who have not made arrangements with the Council will have their water restricted and/ or electricity be restricted, or supply disconnected of electricity disconnected, provided that reasonable notice has been given to both the occupier and the owner of the concerned premises. - 9.3.2 The disconnection of electricity, or 100% restriction of electricity in case of pre-paid electricity services may happen when the municipal account is one (1) day overdue, provided that reasonable notice has been given to both the occupier and to the owner of the property or the occupier where the owner do not occupying the premises. concerned premises, where there are separate accounts registered on the system. - 9.3.3 A fourteen (14) day disconnection notice will be issued for the first default.
-If a consumer defaults again in within the following six (6) months or defaults on an arrangement, then a seven (7) day disconnection notice will apply. - 9.3.4 Provided that Council has demanded payment of arrear rates and other municipal charges, Council reserves the right to deny or restrict the sale of electricity to customers who are in arrears with their rates or other municipal charges. - 9.3.5 Upon the liquidation of arrears, or the conclusion of acceptable arrangements for term payment, the electricity service will be reconnected and / pre-paid electricity sold as soon as conveniently possible. - 9.3.6 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs approved by Council, and will be payable by the customer. - 9.3.7 The deposit of any defaulter may be adjusted to bring into line with relevant policies.
+- 9.3.1 Customers who are in arrears with their municipal account and who have not made arrangements with the Council will have their water restricted and/ or electricity restricted, or supply electricity disconnected, provided that reasonable notice has been given to both the occupier and the owner of the concerned premises. - 9.3.2 The disconnection of electricity, or 100% restriction of electricity in case of pre-paid electricity services may happen when the municipal account is one (1) day overdue, provided that reasonable notice has been given to the owner of the property or the occupier where the owner do not occupying the premises. - 9.3.3 A fourteen (14) day disconnection notice will be issued for the first default.
+If a consumer defaults again within the following six (6) months or defaults on an arrangement, then a seven (7) day disconnection notice will apply. - 9.3.4 Provided that Council has demanded payment of arrear rates and other municipal charges, Council reserves the right to deny or restrict the sale of electricity to customers who are in arrears with their rates or other municipal charges. - 9.3.5 Upon the liquidation of arrears, or the conclusion of acceptable arrangements for term payment, the electricity service will be reconnected and / pre-paid electricity sold as soon as conveniently possible. - 9.3.6 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs approved by Council, and will be payable by the customer. - 9.3.7 The deposit of any defaulter may be adjusted to bring into line with relevant policies.